 With what is today’s Germany being divided up into numerous small states for centuries, German was standardised primarily by its literature, as writers sought to be understood by as many readers as possible.
 As Germany’s unification started during the 19th century, standards were adopted.
 The Deutsches Wörterbuch, today’s largest German dictionary in existence, was begun by the Brothers Grimm in 1838.

-German is spoken by 95 native speakers million people worldwide, and is the European Union’s most widely spoken native language.
+German is the European Union’s most widely spoken native language.
 German Sprachraum refers to the Central Europe German-speaking area, which includes Germany, Austria, Switzerland and Liechtenstein.
 It is also an official language in South Tyrol (Italy), Belgium and Luxembourg, and a minority language in Bosnia and Herzegovina, Czech Republic, Denmark, Hungary, Poland, Romania, and Namibia.

-German is famous for its extensive use of long words.
-So long that the longest German word is now obsolete: Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz, meaning “the law concerning the delegation of duties for the supervision of cattle marking and the labeling of beef”, has been deemed too unpractical for bureaucrats.
+Some German words are so long that the longest German word is now obsolete: Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz, meaning “the law concerning the delegation of duties for the supervision of cattle marking and the labeling of beef”, has been deemed too unpractical for bureaucrats.

-Until the mid-20th century, German would be written using a different script of the Latin alphabet: the Fraktur script.
+The script was called the Fraktur script.
 This form of Gothic script was introduced in the 16th century and remained in use until the Second World War.

 Get 5% OFF all Online Language Courses in January with code JND5, ends Sunday 30th January.